phpsu/phpsu/README.md

 * PHP 7.2
 * PHP 7.3

+If you installed phpsu via composer, then currently you will need symfony 4.X.

 Required for synchronisation are:
 * ``ssh`` on execution System
 * ``rsync`` on executing System